 You are welcome to feed your child wherever you feel comfortable on campus.
 In addition, facilities are available for staff and students who need a private space for feeding purposes.

-UTAS currently provides facilities on the Newnham, Inveresk and Hobart campuses.
+The University currently provides facilities on Cradle Coast, Northern and Southern Tasmanian campuses.
 These rooms are available for staff and students and provide parenting facilities.
 If a room is not available on your campus, please discuss your needs with your Supervisor, Student Advisor, Faculty Officer or People and Wellbeing Business Partner to be found alternative arrangements.

 With the exception of the room in Norfolk Hall AMC, from Monday to Friday the rooms are unlocked when not in use.
 If you need to use the rooms on weekends, please contact campus security on 6226 7600 to request access.